fluid-project/personal-data-server/docs/Workflow.md

    2. The Personal Data Server saves the mapping between the `loginToken` and the external website URL into the database for future verifications.
-   3. The Personal Data Server redirects to the external website URL, passing back the `loginToken` as a cookie in the response header.
+   3. The Personal Data Server redirects to the external website URL, passing back the `loginToken` as a cookie value in the response header.
+The cookie name is `PDS_loginToken`
 4. Making Authorized Requests to the Personal Data Server
-   1. UIO make a local request to the Personal Data Server handled by the Edge Proxy, passing the `loginToken` in the `Authorization` header.
+   1. UIO make a local request to the Personal Data Server handled by the Edge Proxy, passing the `PDS_loginToken` value as a request parameter.
    2. The Edge Proxy redirects this request to a Personal Data Server end point.
-   3. The Personal Data Server validates the `loginToken` authorization.
+   3. The Personal Data Server validates the login token.
    4. The Personal Data Server responds to the Edge Proxy.
    5. The Edge Proxy responds to UIO.